K3vlarUK/travelTekCodingTest/README.md

 Created with the help of node packages express, nodemon, cors, xml2json and moment.

+# Please Start up the server before starting up the client.

 ## Server

 Navigate to the server directory.
 (If on windows, it only seems to work if you run as administrator, seems to be a windows xml2json issue)